Welcome to the RAS Solution › Forums › HEC-RAS Help › x-section geometry

 2) Steady state – developed flows utilizing the regression equation as there are no applicable rain gauging stations on the reach

 3) I’ll be modeling flow up to the 500 year event.
 The creek/channel itself will contain up to the 2-year (normal flow) event. everything above that is conveyed within the overbanks.
 I’ve attached a floodplain map.
 Just based on seeing the sight – I would say the floodplain on the right of the channel is wider than what is shown on the map.
-Section 13 to 18 to 19 for reference.
+Section 13 to 18 to 19 for reference.– The 500 will most likely overtop the parallel roadways so I will keep the sections extending beyond – thanks for pointing me in the right direction on that item.

 – It’s RAS that crashes.
 I think I found that if I try to add multiple blocks within the graphical x-section editor it crashes.
 If I manually enter the blocks within the normal x-section editor – it doesn’t.
 A lot more time consuming but I guess I have no choice.